zydusss/German/README.md

 She jogs in the park in the evening.

 ### 25 Aug Unser Urlaub ist zu Ende.
 Morgen beginnt der Alltag.
 Wir müssen wieder arbeiten und die Kinder müssen zur Schule gehen.
 Schade
+25 Aug Our vacation is over.
+Everyday life begins tomorrow.
+We have to work again and the children have to go to school.
+A pity

 ### 18 Aug Die Insel Hiddensee: Hier können wir nur Fahrrad fahren.
 Autos sind auf der Insel verboten.
+18 Aug Hiddensee Island: Here we can only ride a bike.
+Cars are prohibited on the island.

 ### 13. August Lea will die größte Sandburg bauen.
+13 Aug Lea wants to build the largest sand castle.

 ### 12 Aug Ausflug zu den Kreidefelsen: ein schöner Ort!
+12 Aug Excursion to the chalk cliffs: a beautiful place!

 ### 10 Aug Paul will Surfen lernen.
 Er macht einen Kurs und muss viel üben.
+10 Aug Paul wants to learn to surf.
+He takes a course and has to practice a lot.

 ### 5 Aug Daniel schwimmt jeden Tag im Meer und joggt.
 Der Alltag ist weit weg.
+5 Aug Daniel swims and jogs every day in the sea.
+Everyday life is far away.

 ### 1 Aug Super!
 Keine Arbeit.
 Ich kann in Ruhe lesen.
+1 Aug Super!
+No work.
+I can read in peace.